NCCO8 National Conference

 Through comments gathered from previous NCCO conferences, it is clear that our membership has consistently and strongly articulated a clear preference for NCCO performances that present music from the entire breadth of choral history (i.e. not just the most recently composed music).
-The founders of NCCO envisioned performances and programs that present choral repertoire from the past as well as the present, that have a unified theme, and/or present premieres of newly composed full-length pieces.
-This ideal has been and continues to be a desired core value of the NCCO experience and is actively supported by our membership.
+The founders of NCCO envisioned performances and programs that present choral repertoire from the past as well as the present, that have a unified and coherent theme, and/or that present premieres of newly composed full-length pieces.
+This ideal continues to be a desired core value of the NCCO experience and is actively supported by our membership.

-- Recordings consisting of four selections, including two selections from the current academic year and two from the previous year (2017–18), in MP3 format.
+- Recordings consisting of four selections, including two selections from the current academic year (2018–19) and two from the previous year (2017–18), in MP3 format.

 - Proposed program in the category of your first choice including titles, composers and total duration.

-- Letter of acknowledgment from the Music Administrator of your institution acknowledging permission for the conductor and choir to appear on the conference program.
+- Letter of acknowledgment from the music administrator of your institution acknowledging permission for the conductor and choir to appear on the conference program.
 A PDF of an email or a PDF memo on letterhead will suffice.

-- Your consent and agreement, as conductor of the ensemble, to the “Visual/Audio Images Release” (see page 3 of the PDF version of this call)
+- Your consent and agreement, as conductor of the ensemble, to the “Visual/Audio Images Release.”

 Deadline: All materials must be submitted by May 1, 2019, 11:59p CST.